scribbletune/scribbletune.com/_pages/chord.md

 ---

 ### Chord
 A chord is 2 (typically 3) or more notes that combine harmoniously.
-Scribbletune uses [tonal](https://github.com/danigb/tonal) to expose chords.
+Scribbletune uses [tonal](https://github.com/danigb/tonal) as a dev dependency to create a dumbed down version of it's chords.
 {: .lead}

-Scribbletune recognizes chords by their commonly used names.
+Use chords by their commonly used names.
 For instance here is a chord progression set up via chord names:

 ```
 import { chord, clip } from 'scribbletune';